Tips and tricks for indoor herbs

 Choose the right indoor herbs

-Not all herbs are equally suitable for planting in a herbal pot indoors.
-Below you will find some of the varieties that do not tolerate frost, and are therefore ideal for standing indoors - and then they smell nice and live a little in the kitchen.
+Not all herbs are equally suitable for planting in a flowerpot indoors.
+Below you will find some of the varieties that do not tolerate frost, and therefore are ideal for standing indoors - and then they smell great, and liven up the kitchen a bit.

 Do you want to have winter hardy herbs, then the main rule is that the plants that stand indoors / under the roof of the nurseries are not winter hardy, but they are the ones around the perennials.
 They may look somewhat dull here early in the season, but in return they will return.
 Also, ask the gardeners for advice - there are often some good tricks out of it.
 Some of the ones I've got, I'll share with you here.

 The rosemary stands in Rutile herbal pot size medium while the mint and the really nice basil stands in Rutile herbal pot size small.
-Find the entire Rutile collection her.
+Find the entire Rutile collection here .

 Tips and tricks for three popular indoor herbs